how to get pregnant with PCOS

 What is PCOS?

-PCOS is the most common endocrine disorder, affecting 5 to 10% of women of reproductive age.
-There's unlikely just one cause of PCOS, as it's linked to a combination of genetics, environmental, and lifestyle factors like diet and exercise.
+PCOS is the most common endocrine disorder2, affecting 5 to 10% of women of reproductive age.
+There's unlikely just one cause of PCOS, as it's linked to a combination3 of genetics, environmental, and lifestyle factors like diet and exercise.

 People with PCOS have hormone imbalances that lead to symptoms like irregular or missing periods, acne, infertility, hair loss, and in some cases, weight gain.
 Higher than average androgens, primarily testosterone (yes, women have testosterone, too), throws off the balance of other hormones like estrogen, insulin, and progesterone.

-Metabolic health issues, especially insulin resistance, may also show up with PCOS, making it a problem for heart health and weight concerns.
-Insulin resistance could also increase testosterone production in the ovaries, which only worsens things.
+Metabolic4 health issues, especially insulin resistance5, may also show up with PCOS, making it a problem for heart health and weight concerns.
+Insulin resistance6 could also increase testosterone production in the ovaries, which only worsens things.

 Symptoms of PCOS